askrejans/speeduino-to-mqtt/README.md

 ## Usage

-1. Download the latest release from the [releases page](https://github.com/your-username/speeduino-to-mqtt).
+1. Download the latest tagged release

 2. Edit the `settings.toml` file with your configurations.
-An example `settings.toml` is included in the root directory.
+An `example.settings.toml` is included in the root directory.

 3. Build the application by setting up the Rust build environment and executing `cargo build --release`.